Discovering Your Giftedness

 And DYG® only looks at strengths.
 It doesn’t try to surface flaws, failures, or things that you don’t like about yourself.
 It brings to light what your best contribution can be.

 The Hendricks Center hosts “Giftedness Workshops” to help DTS students identify their unique, God-given calling and then start pursuing it.
 God has designed every student from the womb for specific “good works” that He has already prepared for them and intends for them to do.
 Come discover your individual design—giftedness—and then start moving toward life and career options that make sense, given that design!

-The Giftedness Workshop is a two-day workshop held on January 25, and January 26, 2019.
+The Giftedness Workshop is a two-day workshop to be held on September 20, and September 21, 2019.